trespodnas/avd-session-reset-portal/README.md

 * scope to be used in avd remote app
 * re-work auth to use app. registration
 * error handling
-* re-work session removal to do graceful logoff first
+* re-work session removal to attempt graceful logoff first
 * create chrome policy to app.
 * logging
 * create generic install